Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: Implementation

 \section{Implementation}

 All experiments are run on Intel Core Ultra 7 155U (1.70 GHz) CPU and 32GB RAM.
 Data processing and model training are all implemented with Python.
-We provide the source code at \href{https://anonymous.4open.science/r/LT-learner-for-Long-term-HTE-5041}{https://anonymous.4open.science/r/LT-learner-for-Long-term-HTE-5041}.
+We provide the source code at \href{https://anonymous.4open.science/r/Orthogonal-learners-for-Long-term-effects-64DD}{https://anonymous.4open.science/r/Orthogonal-learners-for-Long-term-effects-64DD}.

 \textbf{Model architectures: } We instantiate a separate multi-layer perceptron (MLP) for each sub-regression task.
 Neural networks that estimate propensity nuisance functions $(\rho,\rho_s,\pi,\pi_s)$ have two middle layers and a sigmoid output transformation at the end.
 Networks used to estimate outcome-related nuisances, as well as the second-stage predictor optimized under the meta-learner objective, consist of four hidden layers.
 All hidden layers use ReLU activations.
 Each learner instantiates the subset of these networks required by its algorithm.
 This ensures that all baselines use the same architecture.
 As a result, any differences in performance can be attributed to the meta-algorithm itself rather than model capacity.